Jeet1309/sreamlit_interfacegan/README.md

-# 🎨 StyleGAN Latent Editor & StyleMixing UI
+# 🎨 Editor & StyleMixing UI

 This project provides a user-friendly UI for latent editing and style mixing using pretrained StyleGAN models like **StyleGAN-FFHQ** and **StyleGAN-CelebA-HQ**.
 It allows interactive editing of facial attributes like **smile**, **age**, **gender**, and **glasses**, and supports **style mixing** between randomly generated faces.